secretstartups/handbook/people-group/employment-branding/awards-process/index.html.md

 The Talent Brand Manager works closely with the Corporate Communications team (Jenn Leslie) and the Highwire PR team (`#external-comms` Slack channel) on the employer/workplace awards process.

-*Employer awards definition:* Any external award program focused on recognizing best workplaces, company culture, or employee experience.
+*Employer awards definition:* Any external award program focused on recognizing best workplaces, company culture, or team member experience.

 Some awards and recognition lists are determined by the program organizers without input from GitLab, but many require an application and sometimes a team member survey.
 There is often a cost associated with applying for larger award programs.
 The Recruiting team does not currently have designated budget for these costs for FY22, so the Talent Brand Manager will work with the Corporate Communications team to determine what will fit in the overall awards budget for each quarter.